kishlayamishra02/icebrag/proejct details.md

 - We fixed anything broken
 - We know what to build next

 That's it.
-That's the bar."
+That's the bar.

 ---

 ## Common Issues We're Heading Off

-"I'm going to predict some things that might go wrong, and let's just agree on how we handle them:
+I'm going to predict some things that might go wrong, and let's just agree on how we handle them:

 **API keys getting committed to GitHub:**
 Don't do this.
 Use .env files.
 Iaman, Kamran, make sure the team knows this.